T-Belg/mhp2g-texture-pack/README.md

 This project contains a custom texture pack for the game **Monster Hunter Portable 2nd G - [FUC (Patched)](https://fucomplete.github.io/)**, compatible with the **PPSSPP** emulator.

 ## 📥 Download
+The texture pack is available in the [**Releases**](../../releases) section of the repository, due to its size (1.5GB).

+> ⚠️ Do not use the "Code > Download ZIP" button, as it does not include the large files hosted in the Releases.

 Click on the **Code > Download ZIP** tab or clone with:
 ```bash